 In the next screen select your validators.
 Please make sure you've read the article on how to select validators.
-Once you're done, click “Bond and Nominate”.
+Once you're done, click “Bond & Nominate”.

 How to stake using your Ledger

 NOTE: Ledger Live now natively supports Polkadot.
 In order to stake from Ledger Live directly, follow these instructions instead.

-Since Ledger does not support batch transactions, bonding and nominating needs to be done in two separate transactions.
+Since Ledger does not support batch transactions, bonding and nominating need to be done in two separate transactions.